TERMS & CONDITIONS

 - why do I pay a deposit

 You are responsible for the lodge and its inventory while you are the keyholder.
 When items go missing or are damaged while you are ‘in charge’, the replacement value or repair costs will be calculated against your deposit (but not limited to the deposit).

 The deposit is an easy way of quickly settling damages and little accidents that we can hold you responsible for, e.g. when your dog chewed the carpet, or your toddler got creative all over the kitchen cabinet doors with a set of permanent markers.
-We do however understand little things will always happen and we will not charge you for just a broken dinner plate (unless you decide to break them all!), or for the can opener that broke on normal wear and tear.
+We do however understand little things will always happen and we will not charge you for just a broken dinner plate (unless you decide to break them all!), or for the can opener that broke just when you used it.
 We’d appreciate to hear about it, rather than charging you for it, so we can prevent that next guests find themselves without these utensils.